Nursing Home Neglect

 Therefore, you should involve both the authorities and legal counsel if you think you know of a case of nursing home abuse.

-- Involve the authorities because you’re required by law to report elder abuse if you have a reasonable cause to think it’s occurring.
+Involve the authorities because you’re required by law to report elder abuse if you have reasonable cause to believe that it is occurring.

 An experienced nursing home lawyer like the attorneys at the Edwards Furlong Law Firm can help you fight for justice in a nursing home case.
 Many times, an elder abuse case overlaps with medical malpractice and/or wrongful death.
 We have helped clients recover compensation in each of these areas.